rfinn/virgoseds/README.md

 # virgoseds
-code related to calculating the SED fits, Mstar, and SFR for Virgo Filament Survey
+code related to calculating the SED fits, Mstar, and SFR for Virgo Filament Survey.

+See wiki for more details.